 County Lines describes the mobile phone lines used by criminal gangs to organise illegal drugs to be moved and sold from one village, town or city to another across the UK.

 Children are most often used to move and sell the drugs.

 They are recruited by gang members who pose as friends and then trap the young people into a terrifying cycle of violence, exploitation and abuse.

 Says Justine Currell: “The more that people understand the issues, how to spot the signs and where to go for help, the sooner we can reverse the growing numbers of children involved in modern slavery.

 “Children caught up in County Lines are not criminals – they are victims of exploitation at the hands of organised criminal gangs.”

 Our campaign to raise awareness of County Lines and child exploitation comes amid a backdrop of growing numbers of children involved in modern slavery in the UK.

-In 2020, nearly half of referrals to the Government National Referral Mechanism (NRM) claimed they had been exploited as children.
+Between July and September 2022, the Government National Referral Mechanism (NRM) saw a record-breaking number of referrals (43%) claiming they had been exploited as children.